0Miquel/Pytorch-training-toolkit/README.md

 - [Train](#train)

 ## Frameworks
-Brief introduction to the frameworks that are integrated into the pipeline.
+Brief introduction to the frameworks that are integrated into the toolkit.

 ### WandB
 WandB is an experiment tracking tool for machine learning.

-Using WandB in the pipeline you will be able to:
+Using WandB in this toolkit you will be able to:
 - Track the hyperparameters and metrics of every run
 - Display the predictions through the different epochs
 - Upload complex media and charts